PlainConcepts/NetCore-Docker-Workshop/src/Docu/2. Docker compose/Add docker compose.md

 COPY ${source:-obj/Docker/publish} .
 ENTRYPOINT ["dotnet", "Master.dll"]
 ```
-2. Repeat the previous step for the Slave folder.
-The result must be that the Slave-dll and the rest of files to be deployed are in the folder `src/Slave/obj/Docker/publish`
+2. Repeat the previous step (build and publish) for the Slave folder.
+The result should be that the Slave.dll and the rest of files to be deployed are copied into the folder `src/Slave/obj/Docker/publish`

 ## Creating our images from docker compose
 1. In the 'src' folder where we have the folders for our applications Master and Slave, create a new file named 'docker-compose.yml'